Macau Giant Pandas: Chong Son Kung Fu

-Chong Son Kung Fu was a Chinese basketball team playing in the ASEAN Basketball League.
-The team was baed in Nanhai District, Foshan, Guangdong and played their home games at the 4,000-seated Nanhai Gymnasium.
-They joined the ABL from 2017–18 season as "Nanhai Long Lions", the affiliate team of Guangzhou Loong Lions.
-They changed their name to Nanhai Kung Fu to differentiate themselves from their mother team, the Guanzhou Long Lions.
-After they partnered with Macau's Grupo Desportivo Chong Son they changed their name once again to their present name by November 2017.
+Macau Black Bears was originally a basketball team based in mainland China which played in the ASEAN Basketball League (ABL).
+The team was based in Nanhai District, Foshan, Guangdong and played their home games at the 4,000-seated Nanhai Gymnasium.
+They joined the ABL from 2017–18 season as Nanhai Long Lions, the affiliate team of Guangzhou Loong Lions.
+They changed their name to Nanhai Kung Fu to differentiate from their mother team.
+After they partnered with Macau's Grupo Desportivo Chong Son, they changed the name once again, to Chong Son Kung Fu Basketball Club by November 2017.